AlvinJian/IP_CAM/README.md

 ./receive-ipcam.sh [PORT]
 ```

+# Note
-# Note: this is just a temporary method.
+this is just a temporary method.
 I'll figure out a fancier way!
-# The scripts are based on this [page](http://www.z25.org/static/_rd_/videostreaming_intro_plab/)
+The scripts are based on this [page](http://www.z25.org/static/_rd_/videostreaming_intro_plab/)